aryaminus/memento/README.md

 # Memento - Meme organizer
+Organize your memes by having the window to:

+- Fix the meme orientation
-Organize your memes by fetching the OCR from the meme and renaming it with the initial 60 characters with option to track all text from the image and store in `/OCR-text/` folder thus allowing to not only use `memento` for meme but for other scenarios too.
+- Fetching the OCR from the meme and renaming the particular image with the initial 60 characters
+- Option to track all text from the image and store in `/OCR-text/`
+- Using OpenCV to segment Image and text to get the recognized text to edit the meme

 **Currently in alpha state**

 [![memento features](https://i.imgur.com/umascRn.gif)](https://youtu.be/YF6Tf7qOXU4)

 **Note:**
-Make sure you have a OCR tool like `tesseract` and certain data value for comparing OCR, eg `tesseract-data-eng` along with `Pillow` and `Wand` for image conversion and loading.
+Make sure you have a OCR tool like `tesseract` and certain data value for comparing OCR, eg `tesseract-data-eng` along with `Pillow` and `Wand` for image conversion and loading to draw along with `numpy` and `cv2` for all Image processing required to crop the image with border values defined

 ## Installation